bipulkumar7/NetworkSimulator2/README.md

 * I am mainly focused on the area of emulation.

 ### Major Project
 * My major project was based on Emulation. where i had emulate TCP/IP packet between two host computer running on same network.
-The TCL code is same which is found by default on ns-allinone
+The TCL code is same which is found by default on ns-allinone-2.35 "Alefiya Hussain and Ankur Sheth"